TaktiCool/CLib/doc/core/missionModuleLoader.md

 # Mission Module Loader

-> Maintainer: joko // Jonas, NetFusion
+> Maintainer: joko // Jonas

 The Mission Module Loader is a Module where you are able to use a CLib Entry Point from the mission side.